gigahidjrikaaa/GemmaVoice-SpeechAPI/README.md

 ### Service lifecycle

-- `app.services.whisper.WhisperService` lazily loads the requested Whisper backend (remote or local) and exposes a unified transcription interface used by the API router.
+- `app.services.whisper.WhisperService` lazily loads the requested Whisper backend (remote or local `faster-whisper`) and exposes a unified transcription interface used by the API router.
 - `app.services.openaudio.OpenAudioService` manages an `httpx.AsyncClient`, performs retries for transient network issues, and supports both blocking and streaming synthesis flows.
 - Both services are initialised in `app/main.py` alongside the existing Gemma 3 LLM service and are stored on `app.state` for reuse across requests.